fodorbalint/PathMaker/README.md

 - a field that is not the end corner
 - forbidden field

-These are the currently used relative rules (where the x or y-position is not determined like on the edge) with examples:
+These are the relative rules (where the x or y-position is not determined like on the edge) with examples:

 C-shape: